-All year long, your teen is attached to some sort of device.
-Whether it's a cell phone, computer, laptop, or other portable device, wouldn't it be nice if they could just tune out of all that social buzz for awhile and tune into summer?
+All year long, your teen is attached to some electronic device.
+Whether it’s a cell phone, computer, iPad, or another portable device, wouldn’t it be nice if they could tune out of all that social buzz for a while and tune into summer?

 Of course, as with anything else involving teens, if you insist or coerce you will not get very far.
 However, if you encourage and inspire, you may have a little more luck.

 With any child, and most especially with teens, it is never a good idea to be too forceful.
 Negotiating, compromising, talking calmly, and offering choices are all excellent ways to agree on something that works for both parent and teen.

 As far as social media and electronics go, encourage your teen to explore on his or her own the things they wish to pursue over the summer.
 Give your teen the opportunity to try something new and see where that leads them.
 Allow your kids to be the ones who are inspired by their choices as opposed to you offering suggestions and making arrangements without their say in the matter.